Connect with us

 Three seasons with Halifax Town were then followed by a switch to Swansea City in 1987, which yielded a solitary Welsh cap against Holland and promotion to Division Three thanks to a play-off victory over Torquay.

-After 89 games for Swansea, Knill joined Bury in 1989, making 144 appearances and twice reaching the Division Three before suffering relegation to the basement in 1993.
+After 89 games for Swansea, Knill joined Bury in 1989, making 144 appearances and twice reaching the Division Three play-offs before suffering relegation to the basement in 1993.

 After a brief loan spell at Cardiff, Knill played 130 games for Scunthorpe, then spent four years at Rotherham before retiring in 2001, aged 36.